rurbin3/ZKit-Framework/README.md

 Special Thanks to this project's first watcher and stargazer [Flechablanca19](https://github.com/flechablanca19)

-Need update , found an issue or want a feature ?
+Need an update , found an issue or want a feature ?
 Open an issue and tell me your idea .

 Wanna tell me sth , have a request [Now you can contact me](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#contact-author)

-[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete and updated
+[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete and updated .

 ## ZKit Can :
    - Run dos attacks